khepf/gemini_front/README.md

 DONE right now if no image on baseball card page, it breaks\
 DONE fix search area in ui
-DONE need inventory page on front end add more images create testcustomer, testseller users and assign/create roles accordingly fill in more data fix roles fix redirects for when not signed in sort out/merge product add to cart and checkout vs baseball card add to cart and checkout research and finish search form validation need isSelling flag
+DONE need inventory page on front end
+DONE create testcustomer, testseller users and assign/create roles accordingly DONE fix roles add more images fill in more data fix redirects for when not signed in sort out/merge product add to cart and checkout vs baseball card add to cart and checkout research and finish search form validation need isSelling flag add products to inventory page
+- need to not be able to see inventory is role is customer
+- as seller need to only see items that the seller owns
 ----------MVP--------------------
 add zoom in on image feature?
 crop image in app?